Andreja Gomboc: Biography

 For her Ph.D. dissertation she received the Pomurje research award in 2002.

-From 2002 to 2004 she was a Marie Curie postdoctoral fellow at the Astrophysics Research Institute (ARI) of Liverpool John Moores University, England.
+From 2002 to 2004, she was a Marie Curie postdoctoral fellow at the Astrophysics Research Institute (ARI) of Liverpool John Moores University, England.
 There she became involved in research project for observing optical afterglows of gamma ray bursts with three largest robotic telescopes: Liverpool Telescope at Roque de los Muchachos Observatory at La Palma, Faulkes Telescope North at Hawaii and Faulkes Telescope South in Australia.
 GRB group at ARI, Liverpool John Moores University, among which members is also Andreja Gomboc, received The Times Higher Award for research project of the year 2007 Times Higher Education.
 The judging panel awarded excellent team work and results of measurement of optical afterglow polarisation, published in Science.
 Among other publications, she is also a co-author of two papers in Science and three papers in Nature.

-In January 2010 she delivered a talk entitled "Us and the Universe" (Vesolje in mi) in National Assembly of Republic of Slovenia as part of the project "Harvesting Knowledge".
+In January 2010, she delivered a talk entitled "Us and the Universe" (Vesolje in mi) in National Assembly of Republic of Slovenia as part of the project "Harvesting Knowledge".

 She is a member of the Gaia, which was launched by ESA in 2013.
 Gaia mission is measuring distances and radial velocities of about a billion of stars in our Galaxy.

-In period 2011–2014 she was the PI of the ESA project "Relativistic Global Navigation System".
+From 2011 to 2014, she was the PI of the ESA project "Relativistic Global Navigation System".

 Her research fields are astronomy and astrophysics, the general theory of relativity, black holes, gamma ray bursts, stellar rotation, and rotational velocities of symbiotic stars.